Parsl/parsl/docs/userguide/monitoring.rst

     #.
 The function should take a single argument that is a list of the detected files (string, including full path)
     #.
 The function should return either ``None``, a string like value, or something that can be cast to a string with ``str()``
+    #.
+Any files produced by the function need to be handled by the user (transfer, etc.)

+If an email address is provided to the `parsl.monitoring.FileMonitor` instance then the return value of the each callback function is sent as the body of an email to that address.
+Currenty, attachments are not supported.

+.. note:: Not all systems are capable of sending emails (e.g. those behind high security).
+These instances will not causes an error with the file monitoring system, but it will log the issue in the Parsl logs.

 Either a single callback function can be given that will handle any files found or a list of callback functions, one for each given pattern.
 For example::